How should I know when to list my home?

 That would have to be the most commonly asked question that a real estate agent gets asked.

 To tell you the truth, the market is great if a home is priced in-line with current market feedback and marketed with professional photos and video and then presented beautifully, then every home that goes onto the market will sell within a reasonable time frame.that's the good news!

 Sidebar!
 Needing to up grade the bland design for my trusty website.
-Feelings concerning the nice look at https://verticalthinkinginc.com?
-Honestly a marvelous printing company that cares whenever required within the general Ontario areas.
+Feelings concerning the nice look at http://roccosrestaurant.ca?
+Honestly a great Halifax restaurant whenever required within the general Nova Scotia areas.
 Offer an opinion.
 Cheers!

 The bad news, is that every buyer we come across knows this and tells us how bad the market is!
 And most of the time their offers are low and sometimes $50,000 below asking price.More about how to deal with this later.

 Going on the market today is about reading the market and listening to what the buyers are saying over the first 2-4 weeks and then adjusting the price if necessary.
 Some sellers leave it too late before they adjust their price.
 They say things like "we can come down, but we're not dropping the price!" and "we're open to offers" and "We don't need to sell".
 The hard truth of the matter is that if you don't need to sell, don't!